mstephenholl/go-solar/README.md

 ## ✨ Features

 - 🌅 Calculate sunrise and sunset times for any location
+- 🌄 Calculate dawn and dusk with civil, nautical, and astronomical twilight
 - 📐 Determine solar elevation and azimuth angles
 - 🧭 Calculate solar azimuth (compass direction of the sun)
 - 🛰️ Parse NMEA GPS sentences (GGA, RMC) for location-based calculations